No-deleting theorem

 The no-deleting theorem, together with the no-cloning theorem, underpin the interpretation of quantum mechanics in terms of category theory, and, in particular, as a dagger symmetric monoidal category.
 This formulation, known as categorical quantum mechanics, in turn allows a connection to be made from quantum mechanics to linear logic as the logic of quantum information theory (in exact analogy to classical logic being founded on Cartesian closed categories).

-Overview of quantum deletion
+Overview

 Suppose that there are two copies of an unknown quantum state.
 A pertinent question in this context is to ask if it is possible, given two identical copies, to delete one of them using quantum mechanical operations?
 It turns out that one cannot.
 The no-deleting theorem is a consequence of linearity of quantum mechanics.
 Like the no-cloning theorem this has important implications in quantum computing, quantum information theory and quantum mechanics in general.